| Little Willow ( @ 2008-05-03 22:30:00 |

 Rachel thinks her life is pretty average - until she learns that her mother and her little sister Miri are witches and she is not.
 She's stuck being an ordinary high school girl while they're bonding over spells and potions.
 How unfair!
 Maybe, though, she can get some of Miri's talents to rub off on her - or on her crush, to make his head finally turn her way.

-Bras & Broomsticks, Sarah Mlynowski's first book about Rachel and company, is a fun read.
+Bras & Broomsticks was Sarah Mlynowski's first book about Rachel and company.
 Rachel is a modern-day New York teen, and she's got the sassiness to prove it.
 The sprinkling of sibling rivalry betwixt and between the sisters is more about Sarah's envy of Miri's powers than either girl disliking the other.
 In fact, they get along quite well, and they're pretty close to their mom, with or without magic.

 After Broomsticks came Frogs & French Kisses.
 Though Rachel has finally been permitted to hang out while Miri trains - as long as she wears a (very unfashionable helmet) when they go flying - she tends to be more of a hinderance than a help.
 It seems that wherever Rachel goes, trouble follows.
 Nevertheless, she sticks out her chin, grins, and tries again.
 And again.
 She might not be a witch, but she has a power all her own: determination.